Creating your content

 Content naming tips

 Contentful’s search is one of its strengths.
-Whether you’re looking for content in the main dashboard or within the flow of building a piece of content, the search tool gives you dropdowns and filters to help your search.
+Whether you’re looking for content in the main dashboard or within the flow of building a page, the search tool gives you dropdowns and filters.
 However, you can play a part in keeping content findable by observing a few naming conventions:

 Generally speaking, the more granular/smaller the piece of content, the more generic the name can be.
 Individual components that are nested in larger assemblies and pages only need to clearly say their purpose, not where they're used.
 Some examples: